MicrosoftDocs/architecture-center/docs/databricks-monitoring/performance-troubleshooting.md

 # Troubleshoot performance bottlenecks in Azure Databricks

-This article describes how to use monitoring dashboards to find performance bottleneck in Spark jobs on Azure Databricks.
+This article describes how to use monitoring dashboards to find performance bottlenecks in Spark jobs on Azure Databricks.

-[Azure Databricks](/azure/azure-databricks/) is a fast, powerful, and collaborative [Apache Spark](https://spark.apache.org/)–based analytics service that makes it easy to rapidly develop and deploy big data analytics and artificial intelligence (AI) solutions.
+[Azure Databricks](/azure/azure-databricks/) is an [Apache Spark](https://spark.apache.org/)–based analytics service that makes it easy to rapidly develop and deploy big data analytics.
 Monitoring and troubleshooting performance issues is a critical component of operating your production Azure Databricks workloads, and the the final step in the process is to identify common performance issues using the monitoring visualizations based on telemetry data you've sent to your Log Analytics workspace and correct them in your application.

+## Prequisites

+To set up the Grafana dashboards shown in this article, do the following:

+- Configure your Databricks cluster to send telemetry to a Log Analytics workspace, using the Azure Databricks Monitoring Library.
+For details, see [Configure Azure Databricks to send metrics to Azure Monitor](./configure-cluster.md).

+- Deploy Grafana in a virtual machine.
+See [Use dashboards to visualize Azure Databricks metrics](./dashboards.md).

+The Grafana dashboard that is deployed includes a set of time-series visualizations.
+Each graph is time-series plot of metrics related to an Apache Spark job, the stages of the job, and tasks that make up each stage.

 ## Azure Databricks performance overview